PCJohn/HandTrack-AutoEnc/README.md

 # HandTrack-AutoEnc
 Hand tracking with autoencoders

 This is a module for hand tracking in video using autoencoders.
-This was a

 **Requirements**